rockhowse/GeneHacks/README.md

 # fasta
 Package containing utility data structures and functions for handling fasta formatted data

+## fasta_utils
+Useful functions for fast files with a single geneome

+It supports the following functions:

+read_genome(file_name) ~ reads an entire genome in a fasta file given the fasta file name

+## fasta_utils_multi
+Useful functions for handling fast files with multiple reads in them

 It supports the following data structures:

 * CodonInfo() containing the following: